surbhibawaria/School_District_Analysis/README.md

 #### Scores by School Spending

-Thomas High School comes under the $630-$644 spending range.
-After replacing the 9th grade score, there was very minute impact on scores by school spending.
+Thomas High School comes under the $630-644 spending range.
+After replacing the 9th grade score, there is very minute impact on scores by school spending.

 _Original Analysis_: